crow-intelligence/growth-hacking-sentiment/README.md

 + Milestone 3 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/crow-intelligence/growth-hacking-sentiment/blob/master/notebooks/nn_based_sentiment.ipynb)
 + Milestone 4 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/crow-intelligence/growth-hacking-sentiment/blob/master/notebooks/final_report.ipynb)

+To be able to run the notebooks on Colab, you have to upload the data folder to your Google Drive and possibly you have to modify the path to the data in your notebooks.
+Please read the [section on using Colab](https://github.com/crow-intelligence/growth-hacking-sentiment#using-colab) before running the reference implementions.

 We tested the code with Python 3.6, 3.7 and
 3.8 under Linux (Ubuntu 18.04).
 The reference implementation was made with vanilla Python 3.8

 ## To the students